prontopablo/FIP/notes/Weekly Progress Report.md

 ### Week Starting 22/01/24
 #
+- Created Documentation website and started hosting it on GitHub Pages.

+###

 - Updated blend to have multiple (11) modes
 - Updated Contrast to clamp color output between 0.0 and 1.0
 - Updated Vignette to have 3 additional parameters